littledan/spec/document/execution/instructions.rst

 1. Push the value :math:`t.\CONST~c` to the stack.

 .. note::
-   There is no formal reduction rule for this instruction, since constant instructions are already considered values.
+   No formal reduction rule is needed for this instruction, since constant instructions coincide :ref:`values <syntax-val>`.

 .. _exec-unop: